-A health centre with synergy With a location in a municipal health centre, the dental clinic is daily exposed to many citizens, something the two dentists hope can have a positive effect.
+A health center with synergy As it is located in a municipal health center, the dental clinic is exposed to many citizens on a daily basis, something the two dentists hope can have a positive effect.

-"There is a large group of citizens coming to the health centre for guidance on diabetes, smoking cessation, obesity, etc. We hope they find our clinic because people with diabetes may need to be closely monitored by a dentist," says Mads Hørmand and continues.
+"A large number of citizens come to the health center for guidance on diabetes, smoking cessation, obesity, etc. We hope they find our clinic because people with diabetes may need to be closely monitored by a dentist," says Mads Hørmand.

 "It has been found that periodontitis and diabetes have a mutual influence.
 If a diabetic gets treated for his/her periodontitis, you also see that they can control their diabetes better.
-It's a collaboration that should be considered in the future, and our location in the health centre will make perfect sense," concludes the dentist.
+It's a collaboration that should be considered in the future, and our location in the health center makes perfect sense.”